 Aspect Management Objective Management actions Responsibility required by law.
 This would enable the workers to claim UIF as a means of continuous financial support when the workers' construction phase positions have become redundant or once the construction phase comes to an end.
-NIIF / Local economy opportunities and economic empowerment.
+Local economy opportunities and economic empowerment.
 The operational phase of the project will have positive impacts on the local economy, creating opportunities for formal and informal businesses to benefit from the proposed project. (+) The developer to encourage, in consultation with key stakeholders, construction companies to use local services.
 As for maximising employment benefits.
 Also: Develop register of local SMMEs.
 SMME skills development as part of Corporate Social Investment (CSI) programme.
 Community education.
-NIE / NamWater / Ministry of Labour Industrial Relations, and Employment Creation

-To ensure that no skill loss - skilled staff leaving NamWater employed during / after Pilot Phase takes place. • Local people can be trained part-time during the construction period to attain skills necessary for operation of the plant.
+NIE / NamWater / Ministry of Labour Industrial Relations, and Employment Creation skilled staff leaving Na that no skill loss - skilled staff amWater employed during / thase takes place. • Local people can be trained part-time during the construction period to attain skills necessary for operation of the plant.
 Details of the proposed project should be designed in consultation with community.
 NamWater should support or endorse existing development programmes.
-Skills transfer should be encouraged by identifying people with the potential On-site or in-job training should be encouraged Promote skills development programmes related to alternative economic activities NIE / NamWater / Ministry of Labour Industrial Relations, and Employment Creation into soil and To ensure no leakages of brine and wastewater into the environment / groundwater. • Design must include a proper lining to prevent leakage, and adequate capacity for heavy rainfall events.
+Skills transfer should be encouraged by identifying people with the potential On-site or in-job training should be encouraged Promote skills development programmes related to alternative economic activities NIE / NamWater / Ministry of Labour Industrial Relations, and Employment Creation Leakage of brine into soil and groundwater from ponds (poor design, damage of lining during cleaning, flooding during heavy • Design must include a proper lining to prevent leakage, and adequate capacity for heavy rainfall events.
 Competence of operating staff employed at the plant Develop a proper and up to date Operation and Maintenance (O&M) manual of procedures with technical guidelines Routine and proper environmental monitoring of all aspects of the plant.
 Establish regular reporting procedures on maintenance NIE / NamWater / MAWF / MHSS